Obstructive HCM: Progressive and Often Overlooked1,2

 Invasive1

-Guideline-recommended septal reduction therapy for patients whose symptoms are not relieved by 1L pharmacological therapy.¶
+Guideline-recommended septal reduction therapy for patients whose symptoms are not relieved by 1L pharmacological therapy.§

-¶ | Symptoms include effort-related dyspnea or chest pain and occasionally other exertional symptoms (eg, syncope, near syncope) that are attributed to LVOTO and interfere with everyday activity or quality of life despite beta blocker or nondihydropyridine calcium channel blocker.1 |
+§ Symptoms include effort-related dyspnea or chest pain and occasionally other exertional symptoms (eg, syncope, near syncope) that are attributed to LVOTO and interfere with everyday activity or quality of life despite beta blocker or nondihydropyridine calcium channel blocker.1

-1L=first-line; FDA=US Food and Drug Administration; LVOTO=left ventricular outflow tract obstruction.
+1L=first-line; FDA=U.S. Food and Drug Administration; LVOTO=left ventricular outflow tract obstruction.

 References:

-- 2024 AHA/ACC/AMSSM/HRS/PACES/SCMR Guideline for the Management of Hypertrophic Cardiomyopathy: A Report of the American Heart Association/American College of Cardiology Joint Committee on Clinical Practice Guidelines.
+1. Ommen SR, Ho CY, Asif IM, et al. 2024 AHA/ACC/AMSSM/HRS/PACES/SCMR Guideline for the Management of Hypertrophic Cardiomyopathy: A Report of the American Heart Association/American College of Cardiology Joint Committee on Clinical Practice Guidelines.
 Circulation.
-2024;150(8):e198. doi:10.1161/CIR.0000000000001277
+2024;149(23):e1239-e1311.

-- Naidu SS, Sutton MB, Gao W, et al. Frequency and clinicoeconomic impact of delays to definitive diagnosis of obstructive hypertrophic cardiomyopathy in the United States.
+2. Naidu SS, Sutton MB, Gao W, et al. Frequency and clinicoeconomic impact of delays to definitive diagnosis of obstructive hypertrophic cardiomyopathy in the United States.
 J Med Econ.
-2023;26(1):682-690. doi:10.1080/13696998.2023.2208966
+2023;26(1):682-690. doi:10.1080/13696998.2023.2208966.

-- Olivotto I, Oręziak A, Barriales-Villa R, et al; EXPLORER-HCM study investigators.
-Mavacamten for treatment of symptomatic obstructive hypertrophic cardiomyopathy (EXPLORER-HCM): a randomised, double-blind, placebo-controlled, phase 3 trial.
+3. Olivotto I, Oreziak A, Barriales-Villa R, et al. Mavacamten for treatment of symptomatic obstructive hypertrophic cardiomyopathy (EXPLORER-HCM): a randomised, double-blind, placebo-controlled, phase 3 trial.
 Lancet.
-2020;396(10253):759-769. doi:10.1016/S0140-6736(20)31792-X
+2020;396(10253):759-769.

-- Rowin EJ, Maron MS, Chan RH, et al. Interaction of adverse disease related pathways in hypertrophic cardiomyopathy.
+6. Rowin EJ, Maron MS, Chan RH, et al. Interaction of adverse disease related pathways in hypertrophic cardiomyopathy.
 Am J Cardiol.
-2017;120(12):2256-2264. doi:10.1016/j.amjcard.2017.08.048
+2017;120(12):2256-2264.

-- Ho CY, Day SM, Ashley EA, et al; SHaRe Investigators.
-Genotype and lifetime burden of disease in hypertrophic cardiomyopathy: insights from the Sarcomeric Human Cardiomyopathy Registry (SHaRe).
+7. Ho CY, Day SM, Ashley EA, et al. Genotype and lifetime burden of disease in hypertrophic cardiomyopathy.
 Circulation.
-2018;138(14):1387-1398. doi:10.1161/CIRCULATIONAHA.117.033200
+2018;138(14):1387-1398.

-- Maron BJ, Olivotto I, Bellone P, et al. Clinical profile of stroke in 900 patients with hypertrophic cardiomyopathy.
+8. Maron BJ, Olivotto I, Bellone P, et al. Clinical profile of stroke in 900 patients with hypertrophic cardiomyopathy.
 J Am Coll Cardiol.
-2002;39(2):301-307. doi:10.1016/s0735-1097(01)01727-2
+2002;39(2):301-307.

-- CAMZYOS [package insert].
+10. CAMZYOS [package insert].
 Princeton, NJ: Bristol-Myers Squibb Company; 2025.

-- Garcia-Pavia P, Oręziak A, Masri A, et al. Long-term effect of mavacamten in obstructive hypertrophic cardiomyopathy.
-Eur Heart J. 2024;45(47):5071-5083. doi:10.1093/eurheartj/ehae579
+11. Garcia-Pavia P, Oreziak A, Masri A, et al. Long-term effect of mavacamten in obstructive hypertrophic cardiomyopathy.
+Eur Heart J. 2024;45(47):5071-5083.